Ernestine Friedl: Career

 Friedl began teaching in at Brooklyn College in the fall of 1942.
 Other than a brief intermittent stint at Wellesley College and some courses taught at Queens College, she continued teaching at Brooklyn College until 1973 when she became a professor of anthropology at Duke University.
 She was elected a Fellow of the American Academy of Arts and Sciences in 1976.
 While at Duke, she was the chair of the Department of Anthropology from 1973 to 1978, and the Dean of Arts and Sciences and Trinity College from 1980 to 1985.

-She served as the secretary and later the president of the American Ethnological Society in 1967.
-In 1970, Friedl participated in the Committee on the Status of Women in Anthropology as part of the American Anthropological Association, later serving as its president from 1974 to 1975.
+Friedl served as the secretary and later the president of the American Ethnological Society in 1967.
+In 1970, she participated in the Committee on the Status of Women in Anthropology as part of the American Anthropological Association, later serving as its president from 1974 to 1975.